 - Hike the summit of Pacaya Volcano and kayak on Lake Atitlán

-|Day 3||Conquer the summit of Pacaya Volcano||Antigua|
+|Day 3||Summit Pacaya Volcano||Antigua|

-|Day 4||Transfer to Lake Atitlán and explore with a boat tour||Lake Atitlan|
+|Day 4||Transfer to Lake Atitlán, Boat Tour||Lake Atitlan|

-|Day 7||Visit an open-air market and transfer to Quetzaltenango||Quetzaltenango|
+|Day 7||Visit Chichicastenango Market, Transfer to Quetzaltenango||Quetzaltenango|

-|Day 9||Fly to Flores and transfer to Tikal National Park||Tikal National Park|
+|Day 9||Flight to Flores & Transfer to Tikal National Park||Tikal National Park|

-|Day 10||Explore the Mayan ruins of Tikal National Park||Tikal National Park|
+|Day 10||Explore Tikal National Park||Tikal National Park|

 |Day 14||Depart Guatemala City|

-Day 3: Conquer the summit of Pacaya Volcano
+Day 3: Summit Pacaya Volcano

 - Est. hiking time: 3-4 hours